roboloop/onlylab/README.md

     git push
     ```

-6. The login and password are in the logs `docker logs onlytracker-nginx-1`:
+6. The login and password can be found in the logs `docker logs onlytracker-nginx-1`:

     ```shell
     cd /var/www/onlytracker